 - Broadened definitions of “family violence” and “abuse” in 2012.

-So the law no longer uses the term custody when determining parenting arrangements.
-For ease of understanding however we will use this term in this outline.
+The law no longer uses the term “custody” when determining parenting arrangements, however, for ease of understanding we will use this term in this outline.

 These alterations have significantly impacted parenting outcomes relating to child custody disputes.
-If you are trying to negotiate a child custody agreement, it’s essential to get legal advice and to take the Act’s most recent changes into consideration.
+If you are trying to negotiate a child custody agreement, it’s essential to get legal advice from a family law specialist and to take the Act’s most recent changes into consideration.

 Family Dispute Resolutions

-If FDR fails to resolve the matter, a child custody lawyer can help parents arrange further negotiations.
+If FDR fails to resolve the matter, a family law lawyer can help parents arrange further negotiations.
 Should these negotiations also fail to produce an agreement, the matter will most likely end up in court.

 Children and the Law